Ditta1337/DecisionMakingCourse/README.md

 This guide will walk you through the process of running the frontend and backend of the Decydent web application using Docker.
 Source code is available at [GitHub](https://github.com/Ditta1337/DecisionMakingCourse).

+## Methodology
+The AHP algorithm involves hierarchical modeling of a decision-making problem and conducting pairwise comparisons of elements using Saaty's scale.
+Priority vectors and the Consistency Ratio Index (CRI) are then calculated to assess the consistency of the decision-maker's evaluations.
+Subsequently, the consistency index is computed to determine whether the pairwise comparison matrix is sufficiently consistent.
+If its value exceeds an acceptable level, verification and correction of the decision-maker's judgments are necessary.
+However, if the value falls within the acceptable range, the results can be considered satisfactory.

 ## Prerequisites